advanta

 The engagement frame is institutional, not technological.
 It does not replace the function's own operating discipline; it accelerates the function's development of that discipline.
 Engagements produce the artefacts the function thereafter maintains internally: the Defensibility Posture Statement, the Evidence Register, the AI BoM, the four-quadrant ROAI scoring, the autonomy band determinations.

-The Executive Diagnostic is the certification instrument that places a function at Band 5 Defensible.
-It is the only instrument that does so; self-assessment cannot reach Band 5.
-The architecture of separation between self-assessment (Bands 1-4) and attestation (Band 5) is the structural mechanism that makes the Defensibility standard meaningful.
-A claim of Defensibility that the function makes about itself is not the same institutional posture as a claim a function holds under attestation.
+The Executive Diagnostic is the deepest assessment and the only tier that determines placement at Band 5 Defensible.
+Self-assessment cannot reach Band 5.
+The architecture of separation between self-assessment (Bands 1-4) and the independent assessment (Band 5) is the structural mechanism that makes the Defensibility framework meaningful.
+A claim of Defensibility that the function makes about itself is not the same institutional posture as a claim a function holds under independent assessment.

-The Executive Diagnostic engages an attesting reviewer (independent of advisory engagement) who verifies that the operating reality matches the documented Posture Statement.
-The reviewer runs the twenty-four-hour Defensibility test against the actual Evidence Register, examines the Five Defensibility Elements as currently operated, and attests against the four Maturity Lenses.
-Band 5 attestation is renewed annually; lapsed attestation reverts the function to Band 4 until renewed.
+The framework defines an independent assessment pathway for Band 5: an independent reviewer (independent of advisory engagement) verifies that the operating reality matches the documented Posture Statement, running the twenty-four-hour Defensibility test against the actual Evidence Register, examining the Five Defensibility Elements as currently operated, and assessing against the four Maturity Lenses, with periodic renewal.
+These independent certification and attestation capabilities exist within the framework and are not currently offered as part of this service.

 For functions not yet ready